DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 ![](./media/powershell05.png)

-**2.** Since we know we are after "microsoftwindowsdesktop", let's list all Offers from this publisher
+**Step 2** Since we know we are after "microsoftwindowsdesktop", let's list all Offers from this publisher

 ```PowerShell
 Get-AzVMImageOffer -Location $region -PublisherName  "microsoftwindowsdesktop"